as long as simulations are part of a reality, they're nothing unreal.

-Matrix to metaverse: Can we live a meaningful life in virtual reality? – with David J Chalmers
+Can we live a meaningful life in virtual reality?
+A better question is why would we want to?

 Down to where?
 Where is the origin of the root simulation?
 This is the simulations version of the Kalam cosmological argument.